jcpcabanada/web-sprint-challenge-advanced-state-management/README.md

    <br>
 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!
    <br>
-   A: Context api is much easier, but redux is proficient and much more efficient, even thought the process is much more work.
+   A: Context api is much easier, but async redux is proficient and much more efficient, even thought the process is much more work.
    <br>